IM-SANTE/AdvancedGUI-VelocityFreezeFix/README.md

-This is a fork of the existing freeze fix for the plugin AdvancedGui for bungeecord when switching server, this fork works only in velocity. you can find the bungeecord version at the link: https://github.com/DevLeoko/AdvancedGUI-BungeeFreezeFix
+This is a velocity implementation from the AdvancedGUI-Freezefix and does not include a Bungeecord fix.
+The original version can be found on the Spigot page of advancedgui https://www.spigotmc.org/resources/itemframe-touchscreens-advancedgui.83636/.
+This is not officially maintained and Leoko is not liable for issues this may cause